vtexdocs/dev-portal-content/docs/guides/Integration-Guides/headless-commerce/headless-cart-and-checkout.md

 A [headless](https://developers.vtex.com/docs/guides/headless-commerce) store handles all ecommerce integration without a traditional user interface, relying solely on API requests.
 In this guide, you will learn how to create a shopping cart and manage the checkout flow using features from the [Checkout API](https://developers.vtex.com/docs/api-reference/checkout-api) in your headless store.

+> ⚠️ New fields can be added in the Checkout API payload without previous warning.

 ## Shopping cart

 In the Checkout API, the VTEX shopping cart information is organized using the `orderForm`, an object containing all information relevant to the purchase, from the products to shipping and payment information, among others.